linto-ai/documentation-website/docs/developpers/apis/ASR/dockerrun.md

 ```

 * The __text__ field contains the raw transcription.
-* The __word__ field contains each word with their time stamp and individual confidence.
+* The __word__ field contains each word with their timestamp and individual confidence.
 (Empty if with_metadata=False)
 * The __confidence__ field contains the overall confidence for the transcription.
 (0.0 if with_metadata=False)

 ## Test
 ### Curl
-You can test you http API using curl:
+You can test your http API using curl:
 ```bash
 curl -X POST "http://YOUR_SERVICE:YOUR_PORT/transcribe" -H  "accept: application/json" -H  "Content-Type: multipart/form-data" -F "file=@YOUR_FILE;type=audio/x-wav"
 ```